seangoodvibes/DelugeFirmware/docs/community_features.md

 - ([#3195]) Clip name display includes the section number.
 If the clip has no name, it is displayed using just the section number, as "SECTION N".
 If the clip has a name, it is prefixed with the section number, as "N: CLIP NAME".
 - ([#3195]) When clips are copied, the clip name is copied as well.
 If the target track already has a clip with the same name, an integer suffix starting from 2 is added unless the name already has an integer suffix.
 This integer suffix is incremented until the clip name is unique on the target track.
 Ie. copying a clip named "BRIDGE" to the same otherwise empty track will first create "BRIDGE2", then "BRIDGE3", etc.

+#### 3.36 Configurable Accidental

+- ([#3794]) Added toggle in `SETTINGS > DEFAULTS > UI > USE SHARPS(#) (SHRP)` to allow users to choose which accidentals to display.
+When enabled in OLED mode, notes will be displayed as A# or D#, as they did prior to this change.
+When disabled, notes will be displayed as B♭ or E♭.
+In 7SEG mode, a dot is used to indicade when the note has the configured accidental.
+If selected, `D.` will mean D#.
+If not selected, `D.` will mean D♭.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: